isabella232/limitless-flows-blueprint/blueprint/index.md

 After importing all the data actions, you must publish them to be used in our Architect flows.

 ## The architect flows

 A Genesys Cloud Architect flow is required to send a customer question (from an incoming message) to Limitless GigCX.
 This blueprint contains the following flows:

-- **Open messaging** - Connect Limitless GigCX to your open messaging channels
+- [Limitless Chat Flow](https://github.com/GenesysCloudBlueprints/limitless-flows-blueprint/blob/dd23fb8308a08a528078bbc13c1020131c90b76c/Architect%20Flows/Limitless%20Chat%20Flow%20V2.0.0_v21-0.i3InboundChatFlow "Goes to the Limitless Chat Flow") - Connect Limitless  GigCX to your web chat channels (**Note**: This flow is compatible with web chat v1.1 & web chat v2)
-- **Chat** - Connect Limitless  GigCX to your web chat channels (**Note**: This flow is compatible with web chat v1.1 & web chat v2)
+- [Limitless Email Flow](https://github.com/GenesysCloudBlueprints/limitless-flows-blueprint/blob/dd23fb8308a08a528078bbc13c1020131c90b76c/Architect%20Flows/Limitless%20Email%20Flow%20v2.0.0_v34-0.i3InboundEmailFlow "Goes to the Limitless Email Flow") - Connect Limitless GigCX to your email channels
-- **Email** - Connect Limitless GigCX to your email channels
+- [Limitless Messaging Flow](https://github.com/GenesysCloudBlueprints/limitless-flows-blueprint/blob/dd23fb8308a08a528078bbc13c1020131c90b76c/Architect%20Flows/Limitless%20Messaging%20Flow%20v2.0.0_v26-0.i3InboundMessage "Goes to the Limitless Messaging Flow") - Connect Limitless GigCX to your open messaging channels

 You can import these flows from the "Architect Flows" GUI.
-For more information see, [Import or export a flow](https://help.mypurecloud.com/?p=2730 "Goes to the the Import or export a flow article") in the Genesys Cloud Resource Center.
+For more information see, [Import or export a flow](https://help.mypurecloud.com/?p=2730 "Goes to the the Import or export a flow article") in the Genesys Cloud Resource Center or [Welcome to Archy](/devapps/archy/ "Goes to the Welcome to Archy page").

 ### Flow variables

 For all flows, you must set the following flow variables.
 You can set these variables in the ***Resources>Data*** area of each flow.

 ![Set flow variables](images/003.png "Set flow variables")